National Cancer Institute

 Treatment of cognitive problems may include activities that help your attention, memory, and thinking.

-The goal of cognitive rehabilitation is to improve your memory, thinking, organization, and decision-making skills.
-Cognitive rehabilitation includes the following:
+The goal of cognitive rehabilitation is to improve your memory and the way you think, organize, and make decisions.
+Cognitive rehabilitation involves the following:

 - Learning ways to take in new information and perform new tasks or behaviors.

-- Using tools to help stay organized, such as calendars or electronic diaries.
+- Staying organized by using tools, such as calendars or electronic diaries.

 - Doing activities over and over, usually on a computer, that become more challenging over time.